by Mary Henley | July 24, 2012 10:00 AM

-Following graduation, Donnesha is headed to the University of Maryland on a McNair Fellowship Scholarship to pursue a doctoral degree in Women’s Studies.
+Following graduation, Donnesha is headed to the University of Maryland on a McNair postdoctoral fellowship to pursue a doctoral degree in Women’s Studies.
 She wants to teach and do research at the university level.
 “I am ready to take the education and the experiences I’ve received on this campus and go forward”, she says.
 “I’m ready for the next challenges that lie ahead”.

 The Central Michigan University GEARUP Program began in 2000 and continues its work with 7th grade students from Flint and Harrison schools.
 In future posts, you will hear directly from GEARUP program staff, GEARUP college mentors and current middle school students about the value of the GEARUP Program.
 We are so very proud of Donnesha Blake and other students who have taken advantage of the programs and support that GEAR UP provides.
 While these programs continue to receive less and less funding and support, their impact is clear.

 How does your organization advance college access for middle school students who otherwise were not expected to go to college?

 (Dr. Denise O’Neil Green, CMU Associate Vice President for Institutional Diversity, and Mary Henley, Director of CMU’s GEARUP Program also contributed to this post).